 >Each applicant must complete the form "Verification of Swedish Citizenship/Prövning av svenskt medborgarskap" - see link to the right.

 >For all minor applicants the form "Guardians’ Certificate/Vårdnadshavares medgivande" must also be completed and signed by both parents/legal guardians - see link to the right.

 If you come to your appointment without the required documents, we will be unable to process your application.
 You will need to schedule a new appointment.

 1) Complete and sign the form “Verification of Swedish Citizenship/Prövning av svenskt medborgarskap" (see link to the right).
 This form is available in Swedish and English.
 Both legal guardians must sign the form.
 You must print out and bring the completed and signed form to your appointment!
 If you come to the Consulate without this form completed and signed, you will not be able to apply for a passport, and you will need to reschedule your appointment.

 2) The form “Guardians’ Certificate/Vårdnadshavares medgivande” (see link to the right) must be completed and signed by both legal guardians.
 NOTE: The form must be witnessed by two separate persons; the same witness may not sign two times.
 (One legal guardian may not witness the other legal guardian’s signature).
 It does not need to be notarized.
-Please note that two separate witnesses are required for the form, the same witness may not sign two times.